uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/customer-journey.html.md

 8. The software prepares summary of Quarter 1 income and expenses and displays it to the customer
 9. The customer reviews the information and begins their Quarter 1 submission process
 10. The software submits the information by calling the [Create a Self-Employment Period Summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-employment-business-api/3.0/oas/page#tag/Self-Employment-Period-Summaries) endpoint
-11. HMRC receives the submission and updates records
+11. HMRC receives the submission and updates records marks the quarterly update 1 obligation as fulfilled if it satisfies all criteria
 12. The software displays the confirmation that the update has been received and stored by HMRC
 13. The customer views the confirmation
 14. The customer makes Quarter 2, 3 and 4 submissions (same steps as Q1) and can choose to request in-year tax calculations